 Notes regarding non-traditional courses:

 Students in 7-week classes may drop prior to the start of class.
 Once class begins, students may withdraw (not drop) and/or add classes during the first week of class.
-Withdrawal with a grade of W may occur as late as the fourth week of class, and withdrawal with a grade of WP or WF may occur as late as the fifth week of class.
-Students may not withdraw after the fifth class week.
+Withdrawal with a grade of W may occur as late as the fourth week of class, and after the fourth week withdrawal requires permission from the Dean of the College or School (by petition) and the student is graded WP or WF.
+Students may not withdraw after the course ends.

 Students in 1-week intensive classes and institute courses may only drop or add prior to the start of the course.

 Students registering for Education courses

 All students registered for undergraduate Education courses must submit required clearances to the School of Education prior to the first day of class*.
 Students who do not are required to drop the course prior to the end of drop/add period.